MicrosoftDocs/power-platform/power-platform/guidance/white-papers/managed-environment-activation.md

 #### Production environments

-Production environments are typically used for deploying solutions to production.
-It's targeting enterprise applications and team productivity applications.
+Production environments are typically used for deploying solutions that supports enterprise applications and team productivity applications.
 In this case, it's important to have compliant apps and data.
 Since you need to control which users have access to the production environment, it's beneficial to inform the user if you have a policy of refreshing access.
 According to the use case, you might allow more connectors and increase the sharing limits.
 Depending on your support team, you can also use this message to inform the right team to support the makers.

 A proposed message for an environment created for the Finance department in Europe could be the following.